 Tracks and Degrees

-High School Students: Please see Undergraduate Admissions for details concerning the general admissions requirements.
+High School Students: See Undergraduate Admissions for undergraduate admissions requirements.

-Students who already hold a Bachelor’s Degree from a U.S. regionally accredited institution (or international equivalent) prior to matriculation and current UNE 3+2 MSAT students must meet the following criteria to be eligible for admission into the professional/graduate phase of the athletic training program.
+Students who hold a bachelor’s degree from a U.S. regionally accredited institution (or international equivalent) and current UNE 3+2 MSAT students must meet the following criteria to be eligible for admission into the professional/graduate phase of the athletic training program.